dexter9142/TMPS/README.md

 }
 ```
 Basically, this Factory works this way: The Tea and Coffee factory both require a method to run. sellTea and sellCoffee.
 Thus, this interface forces the classes that implement it to have these methods in.
+Which created a problem.
+In TeaFactory there is a redundant sellCoffee, which is simply being skipped, and vice-versa for the CoffeeFactory, I found no better soltuion for this problem.

-Also, the singleton patter is applied here.
+Also, the singleton pattern is applied here.

 ```
 public class CoffeeFactory implements AbstractFactory{